NAME

 The guest will be bootable after the offline conversion stage, but will not yet have all necessary drivers installed to work correctly.
 These will be installed automatically the first time the guest boots.

 N.B.
+Windows may reboot 4 or more times the first time after conversion.
+This is required to install the required drivers, guest agents, remove VMware Tools, and configure the network.
 Take care not to interrupt the automatic driver installation process when logging in to the guest for the first time, as this may prevent the guest from subsequently booting correctly.

 Free space for conversion